Subject Complements for intermediate learners

 What Are Subject Complements?

-Subject complements, also known as predicative adjectives, are used after linking verbs like 'be', 'become', 'appear', 'taste' and etc. to describe the subject.
-These complements are necessary for the clauses to be meaningful and complete.
+Subject complements, also known as predicative adjectives, are used after linking verbs like 'be', 'become', 'appear', 'taste', etc. to describe the subject.
+Subject complements are necessary for the clause to be meaningful and complete.

-We have five groups of subject complements in English.
+We have five types of subject complements in English.
 Take a look at the following list:

 Noun Phrases as Subject Complements

-As you probably know, noun phrases can be a single word or two or more words together.
-However, these noun phrases can describe the subject and function as subject complements.
+Noun phrases can be a single word or two or more words together.
+They can describe the subject and function as subject complements.
 Study the following examples:

 As you can see, the highlighted nouns are describing the subject.